Drug & Alcohol Misuse Prevention Program

 Renton Technical College recognizes alcohol and substance misuse as a health, safety and security concern and encourages students and employees facing substance misuse to utilize all resources available to them.
 RTC offers the following resources to students and employees:

-The Wellbriety Center is the hub for RTC’s collegiate recovery community.
+The Wellbriety Center (J-118) is the hub for RTC’s collegiate recovery community.
 We welcome students who are interested in stopping or reducing their use of substances or other potentially harmful behaviors, as well as their allies.
 The Wellbriety Center exists as a place to study, hold meetings, hang out, and get to know other students.
 We have a library available for students to check out books related to harm reduction, sobriety, mental health, and supporting loved ones in recovery.

 RTC offers case management services to students looking for resources related to their recovery and students experiencing housing insecurity and food insecurity.
 You can connect with our Student Resource Case Manager, Nate Ezelle, by: